RS1 Maps

 You can adjust brightness, contrast, saturation and tone parameters of the image.
 In addition to these parameters, you can also invert the color of the image.
 Drag the indicator next to each parameter to adjust it and click “Apply filters” to confirm the changes.
 To return a setting to its normal value, click on the icon to the right of each parameter.

 As I said before, the parameter changes are maintained if you change the map or play an animation.
-Note that the filters only apply to the main map, not to the base map.

 6.3.
-Mix layers
+Blend layers

 To return to normal mode, without blending, select “Normal” and press “Blend layers” to confirm.